-Interests in options: None
+Interests in options: Interests in rights: None None

-Name: Randolf Clinton
+Randolf Clinton Name:

-Title: Non-Executive Director
+才itle: Non-Executive Director

 Experience and expertise: Randolf is the founder and Chief Executive Officer of Clinton Capital Partners, a venture capital investment and advisory business that focuses on early-stage technology companies.
 Prior to this role, he had over 30 years of leadership experience in global investment banking and financial markets, having started, developed or managed businesses across the Asia pacific region.
 He has worked in London, Singapore, Hong Kong and Australia; and for companies such as JPMorgan Chase & Co, Credit Suisse